-DNP is often necessary to these challenging whole-cell systems.
+DNP is often necessary for investigating these challenging whole-cell systems.
 Typically, a 20-40 fold enhancement of sensitivity could be achieved on an optimized sample on a 600 MHz/395 GHz DNP spectrometer and this value increases with decreasing field, for example, almost doubled on a 400 MHz/263 GHz DNP26,59.
 There are several factors that could affect the DNP efficiency.
 First, the penetration of radicals into the porous network of cell walls is crucial and this process can be substantially facilitated by mild grinding of the biomaterials in the radical-containing DNP matrix.
 Second, the physical properties, the stiffness for example, of the sample affects the choice of microwave power, the DNP matrix “melts” under 12 W irradiation as evidenced by the sharpening of 1H resonances, which was not a problem for the stiffer plant stems.
 As a result, a more isotropic pattern of the 1H solvent peak is observed, with substantially lower spinning sidebands and attenuated DNP enhancement.
 Therefore, weaker power is recommended for softer materials.
 Third, the composition of DNP matrix should be optimized.
-It turns out that d8-glycerol/D2O/H2O is generally the overall best solvents for soft materials while a simpler and cheaper choice of D2O/H2O can also be effective in some cases because the presence of sugars also serves as a cryoprotectant to some extent.
-In contrast, the d6-DMSO/D2O/H2O solution fails in both the plants and fungi, with less than 10-fold of sensitivity enhancement, thus it is not recommended for use unless for special purposes.
+It turns out that d8-glycerol/D2O/H2O is generally the best solvents for soft materials while a simpler and cheaper choice of D2O/H2O can also be effective in some cases because the sugars present in the system serves as cryoprotectants to some extent.
+In contrast, the d6-DMSO/D2O/H2O solution fails in both plants and fungal samples, with less than 10-fold of sensitivity enhancement, thus it is not recommended for use unless for special purposes.
 A matrix-free protocol has recently been demonstrated to be highly effective due to solvent depletion, which creates additional space to accommodate more materials34,56,60.
 However, the loss of hydration presents a major perturbation to the structure of biomolecules, thus this method might not be suitable for biological systems.
 If unlabeled cell walls are to be studied, 13C-depleted d8-glycerol/D2O/H2O is the optimal solvent that does not contribute any natural abundance 13C signals nor sacrifices any sensitivity enhancement.

 ACKNOWLEDGMENTS